tamu-edu-students/Faculty-Teaching-Assignment/README.md

 1. Login using your TAMU Email ID
 2. The landing page shows the schedules you have been working on
 3. Click on ```Create a New Schedule``` to create one with a name and semester
-4. CLick on the schedule card to upload required files
+4. Click on the schedule card to upload required files
-   a.
-Sample files are in the ```db/sample``` folder of the project
+    - Sample files are in the ```db/sample``` folder of the project
-   b.
-Upload the rooms, courses and instructors csv files
+    - Upload the rooms, courses and instructors csv files
 5. Once the files are uploaded, click on ```View Data``` to view the available data for this schedule
 6. Click on ```Add Predefined Courses``` to lock any course/instructor to a particular time slot
-   a.
-Click on the Lock icon to lock and unclock a particular time slot and room to ensure no courses are scheduled in that slot
+    - Click on the Lock icon to lock and unclock a particular time slot and room to ensure no courses are scheduled in that slot
-   b.
-Click on a particular cell and select a course from the sidebar to assign a course to a particular slot and room
+    - Click on a particular cell and select a course from the sidebar to assign a course to a particular slot and room
 7. Click on ```Generate Remaining``` to generate the schedule
 8. If there is an error in the data that is highlighted, such as the number of courses being more than the instructor hours, go back to ```View Data``` and hide courses that don't need to be scheduled
 9. Once the schedule is generated, room bookings can be deleted or locked to modify the schedule as needed